dorkmo/FabricRack-OpenSCAD/README.md

 # FabricRack-OpenSCAD
-Rack for holding fabric bolts to be cut with CNC machine
+Rack for holding fabric bolts.
+To be cut with CNC machine.